 Complete the form in the applying for flood advice section if you would like us to provide you with flood information in writing.

-If you're developing or renovating, a property, you can use the interactive map in the flood level and flood mapping section to get flood level information to determine whether your land is subject to flooding.
+If you're developing or renovating, a property, visit the Goulburn Broken Community Flood Intelligence Portal to get flood level information to determine whether your land is subject to flooding.
 You may also need this information if you're buying or selling a property.